 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!

 My Roast Chicken makes the perfect accompaniment to yorkies.
 Try making a simple gravy by thickening the juices with cornflour or using my Get Ahead Gravy recipe.
-Of course there are plenty of other great sides to add like Pigs in Blankets, Roast Parsnips and Vichy Carrots.
+Of course there are plenty of other great sides to add like Pigs in Blankets, Stuffing, Roast Parsnips and Vichy Carrots.
 Or they make a great cheeky accompaniment to other hearty British dishes like my Quick Pan Aggie.

 Don’t forget to head over to my Feast Collection pages to find all of my tips and tricks to help you host a fun and stress-free feast.
 Plus remember to check out my recipe index to create your own awesome Feast!